-Could you capture your entire research project in a single image?
-That is the challenge that the University Graduate School sets our postgraduate researchers every year and the images we receive represent the exciting research projects our postgraduate researchers are working on at the University of Birmingham.
+Can you capture your entire research project in a single image?
+The University Graduate School presents this challenge to our postgraduate researchers every year and the images we receive represent the exciting research projects our postgraduate researchers are working on at the University of Birmingham.

 Why should I enter?

-The entries for Images of Research will be on display for public consumption in the Birmingham Museum and Arts Gallery as part of the University's Arts and Science Festival as well as in other venues.
-This is a unique opportunity to raise your research profile and engage a public audience - not to mention the ability to say your work has been displayed amongst an internationally important art collection!
+The entries for the Images of Research are displayed on campus as part of the University's Arts and Science Festival as well as in other venues.
+This is a unique opportunity to raise your research profile and engage a public audience.

-As well as being exhibited at the Birmingham Museum and Art Gallery, the images then tour locations around the city in digital and physical forms.
+As well as being exhibited on campus, the images then tour locations around the city in digital and physical forms.
 In previous years they have gone on to be exhibited in Thinktank Birmingham Science Museum, the Library of Birmingham, our own Main Library, the University Graduate School Awards event and in Think Corner - the University's pop-up research shop.
 Some have also occasionally gone on to be published in magazines including National Geographic and Slovenian Bird Life.

 How to apply

-To apply, you must be a postgraduate researcher currently registered at the University of Birmingham.
+1. To apply you must be a postgraduate researcher currently registered at the University of Birmingham.

-You must be the sole and exclusive owner of your submitted image, and you must have written permission from any identifiable persons (or their legal guardians) contained within the image.
+6. You must have written permission from any identifiable persons (or their legal guardians) contained within the image.

 In order to ensure that our images are all of a comparable technical standards please note the following requirements:

-Image files should be between 1MB and 10MB.
-Please note that files under 1MB may be of insufficient quality to produce as an A2 image.
+- Image files should be between 1MB and 10MB.
+Please note that files under 1MB may be of insufficient quality to produce as an A3 image.

-The University Graduate School may reject entries that do not meet these specification.
+The University Graduate School may reject entries that do not meet these specifications.